bwsw/python-kafka-influxdb-importer/README.md

 # Python Kafka To InfluxDB Data Importer

 This container runs script which relays json data stored in Python InfluxDB compatible format to InfluxDB.

+The script is implemented as addition to [cs-pulse-sensor-kafka)(https://github.com/bwsw/cs-pulse-sensor-kafka).

 ## Why